 Other Alternatives to Consider

-Grow Therapy and BetterHelp are both top options to consider.
+Grow Therapy and BetterHelp are both top options to consider for online therapy.
 However, people seeking comprehensive psychiatric care or specialty services, such as ADHD care or substance use recovery, may want to look into alternatives.
+Plus, neither is the most affordable option out there for online mental healthcare.

 While Grow Therapy offers medication management, services like Brightside Health provide more comprehensive psychiatric care, on top of offering therapy, crisis care, and more.
 Talkiatry could also be a decent option, as it offers personalized treatment plans and can prescribe controlled medications—but it only accepts in-network insurance and doesn’t offer cash-pay at all.